Unresolved problems of nearby industrial ports are now being dumped into our group of protected islands.

 All complaints and inputs have basically been ignored, including repeated requests by the Islands Trust to reduce impacts and eliminate all anchorages in the Gulf Islands.

-In the meantime, Transport Canada is preparing rules or even legislation to be able to enforce preliminary and introduce new anchorages.
+In the meantime, Transport Canada is preparing rules to identify and enforce new or existing anchorages.
 They are spending thousands of tax dollars on ineffective overflights and reports that do not reflect how people and the environment are affected.

 The massive effort is funded under the 'Oceans Protection Plan' and sounds harmless enough.
 Not so the planned outcome: a formal process to identify and secure anchorages that will ensure that demands by industry can be enforced as national interest over the well-being of local citizens and unique environments.